-New Relic's Trace API is used to send distributed tracing data to New Relic: either our own generic format or Zipkin data format.
+Our Trace API is used to send distributed tracing data to New Relic: either in our own generic format or the Zipkin data format.
 This API is also how trace data from some of our integrations and exporters is reported to New Relic.

-To get started quickly, go to Start reporting data.
+To skip some introductory content and get started quickly, go to Start reporting data.

 Reasons to use the Trace API:

 - You have your own custom distributed tracing tool and want to see that data in New Relic without changing your instrumentation.

 - You have a tool that emits tracing data but that requires a backend for trace storage.

 - You want to report distributed tracing data to New Relic without the use of our installed solutions.